Online casinos aren’t currently legal in Washington, D.C., so you won’t find licensed apps offering real-money slots or table games in the District.

 You won’t find any legal real-money poker sites in Washington, D.C. right now.
 If you want to play online poker in DC, your only options are social poker rooms (like Global Poker or Clubs Poker) that use a sweepstakes model to pay out real cash prizes.

 Offshore gambling sites will let people in Washington, D.C. sign up and play, but that doesn’t mean they’re legal.
 They aren’t regulated in the U.S., and there’s no protection if the site refuses to pay out or randomly shuts down.
-Some players still use them, but the risks are high, so we don’t recommend it.
+Some players still use them, but the risks are higher than at state-licensed online casinos.